1. Remember, the Holidays Don’t Have to Be Perfect.

 Disavow yourself of the notion that perfection will protect you from experiencing grief and sadness this holiday season.
-It will not.
-No matter how tender you cook your brisket or how elegantly you set your holiday table – someone is missing, and this devastating reality is a constant.
+Spoiler: It won’t.
+No matter how tender you cook your brisket or how elegantly you set your holiday table, someone is missing… and this devastating reality is a constant.

 “In reflecting on holidays past what’s more likely to make you smile – the holiday when you had spaghetti for dinner because the dog ate the roast or the year everything went as planned?
 When it comes to family, imperfection is perfection.
 Working together to get through the holidays despite inescapable flaws will help deepen family bonds and create a supportive environment for grief and remembrance.”

-Tradition is incredibly important and so it’s a tender spot for many grieving people.
-Tradition provides a sense of comfort and security, it’s a tie that binds the past to the present, and it bonds people on Earth to those they love who have died.
+Tradition is incredibly important, so it’s a tender spot for many grieving people.
+Tradition provides a sense of comfort and security.
+It’s a tie that binds the past to the present, and it bonds people on Earth to those they love who have died.
 But after a death, it’s usually something that has to change.